 When Ligne 2 rolled into the Magnan station on June 30, 2018 there was rejoicing throughout west Nice.
 Even though the initial route only connected Magnan with CADAM (Administrative Centre), residents of west Nice knew that it was only a matter of time before the neighbourhood was linked with the Airport to the west and central Nice to the east.
 Two years of jackhammers seemed well worth it!

-On December 15 the line was extended to Terminals 1 and 2; at the end of June 2019 there will be a connection to Jean Medecin.
+On December 15 the line was extended to Terminals 1 and 2; as of June 2019 the connection extends to Jean Medecin where you can transfer to Ligne 1.
 The full line extending to Nice Port will be operational by the end of 2019.
-It will be possible to transfer to Ligne 1 at the Jean Medecin and Garibaldi stops.

 Ligne 2 has been a more complicated engineering project than Ligne 1, largely because the tram will run underground from Centre Universitaire to the Port.
 Also, unlike Ligne 1 which is electrical-powered, Ligne 2 is solar-powered with charging effected in 20 seconds at each stop.
 It's also a faster tram, clocking in at an average speed of 25km/hr as opposed to 14.5km/hr for Ligne 1.